As deaths rise, Russian doctors despair at low vaccine rate

 With a record 1,015 fatalities reported Tuesday, the country’s death toll is now 225,325 — by far the highest in Europe, even though most experts agree even that figure is an undercount.

 Those statistics “are directly linked to vaccinations,” Arbolishvili said.
-“The countries with a high share of those vaccinated don’t have so bad mortality numbers.”
+“The countries with a high share of those vaccinated don’t have such bad mortality numbers.”

 Even though vaccines are plentiful, Russians have shown hesitancy and skepticism when it comes to getting vaccinated, which has been blamed on conflicting signals sent by authorities since the pandemic began last year.